Ruwanthalankeshwara17/python3_basics/README.md

 Run python code within the cmd it self.

 type python or py in the cmd
-This convert the cmd to python bash.
+This convert the cmd to python command line.

-then print("Hello, World!") can be run with there it self, no need of a file.
+Then print("Hello, World!") can be run with there it self, no need of a file.

+Use 'exit()' to exit from python command line.